Belal-Elsabbagh/data-structures/README.md

 # Data Structures
-A repository containing the data structures we use in our DSA course
+A repository containing the data structures I implemented in our DSA course

 ## Structures: